Investors return to wind power in Poland Corporate Finance

 Amid the chaos of geopolitical events and economic uncertainty, how do dealmakers feel about their ability to get deals done?

-Survey: Global dealmakers are braving uncertainty and geopolitical storms to get M&A deals done M & A
+Dealmakers are braving uncertainty and geopolitical storms M & A

-Respondents overwhelmingly agree that M&A will pick up in the year ahead and 71% say they will expand their cross-border investments as they explore foreign markets for growth opportunities.
+Respondents overwhelmingly agree that M&A will pick up in the year ahead and 71% say they will expand their cross-border investments.

 US-China tensions add extra layers to manufacturing deals M & A